 The majority of open and public data doesn’t offer a lot of value in its unprocessed state.
 However, when you take help from smart sales technologies to both collect and read company data, you can start to see patterns and learn which companies to focus on and how to process these companies with the best possible hit rate.

-There are mainly four types of company data that you as a sales professional in forefront should know of: firmographic data, technographic data, sales signals and predictive and prescriptive company data.
+There are mainly four types of company data that a sales professional needs to know of: firmographic data, technographic data, buying signals and predictive and prescriptive company data.
 By only looking at one or two types of company data, you’re missing out on many valuable insights about your prospects and existing customers.
 By investing in technology that provides you and your sales team with all types of company data, you’re better equipped to make well-read decisions throughout the sales process, ultimately leading to an increase in revenue.